 BSAD 303 Nonprofit Organizations and Fundraising (4)

-COMM 241 Interpersonal Communication (4)

-PEHP 210 History and Principles of PEHP (2)

-PEHP 308 Structure and Function (4)

-PEHP 315 Performance Nutrition (4)

-PEHP 316 Healthy Lifestyles (4)

 PEHP 339 Measurement and Evaluation (4)

 PEHP 430 Strategies for Teaching Health (4)

-PEHP 454 Leadership in PE and Sport (4)

 PEHP 490 Community Internship (2)

-PSYC 221 Psychological Health and Well-Being (4)

 SOCY 302 Sociology of Sport (4)

 Criminology (major or minor)

 The Sociology program, which features majors and minors in Sociology and Criminology, provides students with knowledge and expertise about how society works and about human social behavior.
 Students gain an understanding of contemporary sociological thinking, participate in the research process, develop important application skills, and learn vitally important skills in the areas of cultural competence and critical thinking.
 The program prepares students for graduate or law school and careers in the public, private, and government sectors, including law enforcement, corrections, non-profit leadership, victim services, social services, marketing, business, and more.